ankushdas/Nomos/README.md

         | (x : <t>), ctx
 ```

+#### Process Execution
-3. Process Execution: A process `f` can be executed using the syntax `exec f`.
+A process `f` can be executed using the syntax `exec f`.
 Note that since Nomos only allows closed processes to execute, I require that `f` is defined with an empty context (this is checked by the type checker).

 ### Process Syntax
 The channels in Nomos are prefixed with either a `#` or `$` character.
 Thus, shared channel `c` is denoted using `#c` while linear channel `c` is denoted using `$c`.
 This is required to visually separate functional variables from session-typed channels.